There are many reasons that new construction can be done with wet lumber:

 The USDA recommends wood used in construction be between 15% and 19% moisture.
 Eventually, the moisture content of wood used in construction will level out relative to the climate of the area where the structure is built, which could be a very low 6% or as much as 12% in damper climates.
 Problems crop up, however, because of shrinkage of the wood after construction is complete.

 What kind of problems arise from using wood with a high moisture level?

 Using lumber for framing that is too wet leads to all sorts of problems including:

-Unfortunately, none of these problems can be corrected later, so it is important to take care of them during construction.
+Unfortunately, these problems are difficult or impossible to fix later, so it is important to avoid them during construction.